The Budapest Parliament, located in Pest along the Danube, is one of the iconic monuments of the Hungarian capital!

 VISITOR’S INFORMATION

-The Hungarian Parliament can only be visited with guided tours which last about 45 minutes.
+The Hungarian Parliament can only be visited with tours which last about 45 minutes.
 Guided tours in English take place at: 10.00, 12.00, 12.30, 13.30, 14.30, 15.30.
 Visits also take place with guides in other languages (German, Italian, Spanish, French etc…).
 Language schedule can be found on the website of the Parliament of Budapest via this official link.

 We strongly recommend booking and buying your entry ticket in advance.